 It’s October, meaning pumpkins are for sale everywhere and not just a typical pumpkin patch at the farm.
 You can find them when you are walking into the grocery store or even at a stand on the sign of the road.
 So next time you are out picking up your favorite groceries, pick up a few pumpkins to spread across your lawn.
 Just make sure you have room in your trunk to carry them all.
 You may want to pick up a few more pumpkins than there are people so that the pickers still feel like they have a choice.
 The rest you can use for decorations on your front porch or anywhere you feel fit.

 The next step is to unload them and place them in the garage or a place where the kids may not see them.
 If you check the weather beforehand, you may be able to put them outside right away.
-Spread them each 6 feet apart to ensure you practice social distancing guidelines and only invite close family and friends.
-Between limiting the number of people and keeping it outside, you should be good to go.
+Spread them out and invite close family and friends, you should be good to go.

 This does not need to stop here.
 If you want to take this a step further, set up a table with carving materials (under adult supervision, of course) and some paint to throw on the pumpkins.
 This will allow the children to tap into their creative side and make the pumpkin their own.